bugsbugsbux/notes-on-nix/notes-on-nix.md

 When evaluating an expression which reads from the filesystem, the evaluation stops, the respective store object is realised (built), and only then evaluation continues.
 This is called **Import from Derivation (IFD)**.
-Setting `allow-import-from-derivation = false;` allows to finish evaluation and creating a build plan before starting to realise store objects; thus more store objects may be realised in parallel.
+Setting `allow-import-from-derivation = false` in your `nix.conf` file (which you configure on NixOS via option `nix.settings`) throws an error if the derivation cannot be evaluated completely before realising store objects; this allows to create a build plan before starting to realise store objects and thus more store objects can be realised in parallel which improves performance.

 The `builder` runs with `args` in an isolated build-directory in TMPDIR, with environment variables cleared and set according to the given